Frequently asked questions:

 Is it only for Muslims?

-We’ve created this program specifically to emphasize the richness of the Islamic tradition.
+Our programming was designed specifically to emphasize the richness of the Islamic tradition.
 Mindfulness is an attribute that Muslims can be proud of as an Islamic tradition and a way to increase closeness to the Creator (swt).
-However, anyone who is interested in enhancing their health and wellbeing is welcome to join us!
+However, anyone who is interested in enhancing their health and well-being is welcome to join us!

 How will this benefit parents and educators?